 How it works

 Episerver Commerce has its own pluggable API for search providers.
-The search engine is based on the ASP.NET provider model, meaning you can write your own providers to search servers.
-Episerver Commerce comes with providers for Lucene and SOLR.
+The search engine is based on the ASP.NET provider model, meaning you can create your own providers to search servers.
+Episerver Commerce comes with providers for Lucene (built-in) and Solr.

-It can also be used to build user-facing featuers in the site implementation.
-An even more powerful approach to that is to integrate Episerver Commerce with Episerver Find to create more advanced search-based navigation and filtering for websites.
+The search provider system supports various UI components, including the search features in Commerce Manager and the Catalog UI.
+It can also be used to build user-facing features in the site implementation.
+An even more powerful approach is to integrate Episerver Commerce with Episerver Search & Navigation to create more advanced search-based navigation and filtering for websites.